getify/You-Dont-Know-JS/objects-classes/ch1.md

-# You Don't Know JS Yet: *this* & Object Prototypes - 2nd Edition
+# You Don't Know JS Yet: Objects & Classes - 2nd Edition
 # Chapter 1: `this` Or That?

 | NOTE: |